 The OU requires all institutions wishing to be approved to offer Validated Awards, to declare whether anyone associated with the institution in any capacity (e.g., staff, student, governor, trustee, volunteer) currently or in the past, have any investigation or allegation against them (substantiated or otherwise) of abuse or neglect against a child or vulnerable adult.
-Partner institutions will also be required to report this information to the OU, as soon as they become aware of any such incidents.
+Partner institutions will also be required to report this information to the OU, as soon as they become aware of any such incidents (as per the contract between the OU and the partner organisation).